-We also run a vast co-curricular sports schedule which includes competitive training in Hockey, Netball and Swimming alongside lunchtime leagues which all students can enter.
-The students will also have access to the gym when it is available, but must undertake an induction prior to this, and always go in a group of three at a minimum.
-There are also recreational clubs on offer such as a lunchtime badminton club, an early morning fitness session, development hockey/swimming/netball clubs and leagues, alongside regular staff v Sixth Form matches.
+We also run a vast co-curricular sports schedule which includes competitive training in Cricket, Football, Hockey, Netball, Rugby and Swimming alongside lunchtime league clubs which all students can enter.
+Students will also have access to the gym when it is available.
+There are also recreational clubs on offer, such as a lunchtime badminton club, an early morning fitness session, development hockey/swimming/netball clubs and leagues, alongside regular staff v Sixth Form matches.

-There is a Senior fixture programme for teams in Netball, Hockey, Swimming and football which is challenging yet suitable.
-These are undertaken by specialist staff in the PE department who are passionate and motivated about pushing the Sixth Form Sport at St Teresa's.
+The Senior fixtures programme for teams in Football, Hockey, Netball, Rugby and Swimming is challenging yet suitable.
+These are taken by passionate and specialist PE staff who are motivated to ensure the excellence of the Sixth Form Sport.